 The Accelerated Undergraduate/Graduate Degree program allows advanced undergraduate students the opportunity to earn both a B.S. degree from their home department and a BSE M.S. degree.
 The advantage of the program is that it allows enrolled students to double-count up to 12 course credit hours (with the restrictions listed below) toward both degrees.
 Virginia Tech undergraduate students who have a minimum GPA of 3.40 or better on all undergraduate work, may apply for admission to the Accelerated Undergraduate/Graduate Degree program.
 A student may enter the program within the 12 month time period prior to the expected completion date of their B.S. degree.

-The restrictions on these double-counted courses are that a maximum of 6 credit hours can be at the 4000 level and these courses cannot be required for the undergraduate degree.
+The restrictions on these double-counted courses are that a maximum of 6 credit hours can be at the 4000 level.
 The remainder of the double-counted courses must be at the 5000-level or higher.
 To count these courses toward the graduate degree, the courses must be taken for an A-F grade, and the student must obtain a B or higher in each course.

 Before the student can apply for the Accelerated Undergraduate/Graduate Degree program, a BSE graduate faculty member must have agreed to serve as faculty advisor for the student’s graduate degree.
 The student should work with their advisor to develop a Research Statement to be submitted as their Statement of Purpose with their graduate application.
 Students must submit at least two letters of recommendation with their graduate application.
 Students applying for this program are not required to take the GRE for admission.